hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 Continue with later steps only afterwords.

 How to run only first step of our example workflow?
-Use ``--target`` option:
+Use `TARGET` step option:

 ~~~
 $ reana-client run -w roofit -o TARGET=gendata